clubdrei/typo3-surf-extended/README.md

 # typo3-surf-extended
-Addtional applications and tasks for TYPO3 Surf
+Additional applications and tasks for TYPO3 Surf